semaphoreci/semaphore/docs/docs/using-semaphore/tests/test-reports.md

 <VideoTutorial title="How to set up test reports" src="https://www.youtube.com/embed/9L0Z9xcKiYU?si=IdSsYfGLU7btYVwq" />

-Test reports shows a unified view of all your tests in a [pipeline](./pipelines).
+Test reports show a unified view of all your tests in a [pipeline](../pipelines).
 This page explains how to configure test reports and interpret the test dashboard.

 ## Overview {#overview}